lkennxyz/podcast-blog/src/pages/blog/2021-06-27-keran-campaign-3-6-wonders-in-dark-places.md

 ---
 templateKey: blog-post
-title: Keran Campaign 3:6 - Wonders in Dark Places
+title: Keran Campaign 3:6 - Wonders in Dark Places [BOOTLEG]
 date: 2021-06-27T21:28:15.941Z
 description: The gang make the acquaintance of the Zedaris' resident Archmage, and enjoy a rare night of peace together with her